[Technical Documentation]

 Levels Computed

-StatLevelsSuite tracks 15 price levels organized into three categories:
+StatLevelsSuite tracks 27 price levels organized into five categories:

 Prior Day (7 levels)